TargetProcess/taucharts-docs/advanced/visual_encoding__size.md

 - variable line width for a line chart
 - diameter of anchor point for an area chart.

-The element size is customized by min / max parameters of *guide.size* section.

 ```javascript
 new tauCharts.Chart({
   type: 'scatterplot',